ragpanv/practice/README.md

 git push -- to push changes in remote server

-git difftool README.md -- to see changes done in file -- it asks to launching for 'vimdiff' if difftool is not configured -- to come out of vimdiff changes, type :qa (come out without saving)
+git difftool README.md -- to see the changes done in file -- it asks to launching for 'vimdiff' if difftool is not configured -- to come out of vimdiff changes, type :qa (come out without saving)

+git difftool origin/main (shows diff b/w github and your local) it difftool  (shows uncommited changes and head)
 ### undoing the changes
 #### undoing uncommited changes (file which are not staged, files are shown in red) i.e. before git add